How can Play Promote Intellectual Development and Mindfulness in Children?

 Looking to promote Mindfulness in your next Playground Project?

 Providing well-being activities for primary school children on the school playground should be essential to any play area.
-Play is an increasingly utilised tool to promote healthy childhood development, and The School Playground Company has designed many of our products around holistic and continuous provision for this development and learning through play.
+Play is an increasingly utilised tool to promote healthy childhood development.
+Therefore, The School Playground Company has designed many of our products around holistic and continuous provision for this development and learning through play.

 To get started on your journey with us, you can fill in our handy contact form at the top of the page, email us at info@schoolplaygroundcompany.co.uk or give us a call at: 01455 412134.